"Soda Dungeon": Review and Strategy Guide

 Soda Dungeon is a strategy-based RPG (role-playing game) for mobile platforms created by Armor Games.
 It's free-to-play, bears similarities to rogue-like games, and tasks you to properly equip customized squads of adventurers in an upgradeable tavern, then guide them through dungeons while collecting treasure.
 The game arrives with an old-school look and silly atmosphere, and many classic RPG tropes are present: swords, magic, grinding, etc.

-Before discovering how to conquer the dungeons, we'll first ask the question: is this game even worth the effort?
+Before discovering how to conquer the dungeons, first, we'll ask the question; is this game even worth the effort?
 Let's examine its triumphs and failures to find out!

 - Constant Progression

 - Auto-Battle Feature